 Is it illegal to feed seagulls?

-There are no bye-laws to say you cannot feed seagulls, however, we have asked all our food businesses in seaside towns to display 'Please Don't Feed the Seagulls' posters, and put up advisory metal signs in these areas to discourage people from feeding seagulls.
+'Please don't feed the seagulls' posters, and put up advisory metal signs in these areas to discourage people from feeding seagulls.
 Our downloadable poster says:

 Please don't feed me